-Your Selection Adviser meeting will include yourself and your life partner (regardless of whether they will be
+Your Selection Adviser meeting will include yourself and your life partner (regardless of whether they will be accompanying you on your assignment or not).

 The Selection Adviser will ask you questions including how prepared you are to volunteer in the wider Pacific region, your motivation behind your application, and your family life.